clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 ## 2023 Annual Funding: Peter Taoussanis
 Hi everyone, [Peter Taoussanis](https://github.com/ptaoussanis) here :-)
-A brief update on my [open-source work](https://www.taoensso.com/clojure) from Jan+Feb 2023 below.
+A brief update on my [open-source work](https://www.taoensso.com/clojure) from Jan and Feb 2023 below.

 Have been taking the unusual opportunity to concentrate on some larger/thornier items.
 Major things I've been working on (in ETA order):